The tensor renormalization group study of the general spin-S Blume-Capel model: The half-odd cases:

-When the temperature increases slowly for the zero point, the system spontaneously breaks into the state $M=5/2$, with the full occupation $N(S=5/2)=1$.
-With the temperature further rising, the system enters into the state $M=3/2$ with the full occupation $N(S=3/2)=1$, then becomes the state $M=1/2$ with the full occupation $N(S=1/2)=1$.
-The stepwise breaking is clearly shown in the profile of the occupation number $N(S=3/2,-3/2)$.
+The first two jumps in the magnetization are the phase transitions of the first-order.
+The successive symmetry breaking of the pairs $(s,-s)$ is clearly shown in the profile of the occupation number $N(S=3/2,-3/2)$.
 At the first terrace $M=5/2$, the degrees of freedom $S=(3/2,-3/2),(1/2,-1/2)$ are gone.
-On the way to increase the temperature, the first jump of the magnetization $M$ and the occupation number $N$ demonstrates the disappearance of $N(S=5/2,-5/2)$ and full occupation of $N(S=3/2,-3/2)$.
-The spontaneously breaking of the spin pair $S=(3/2,-3/2)$ brings $N(S=3/2)=1$.
+On the way to increase the temperature, the first jump of the magnetization $M$ and the occupation number $N$ indicates the disappearance of $N(S=5/2,-5/2)$ and full occupation of $N(S=3/2,-3/2)$.
 Then the second jump of $M$ and $N$ represents the ensuing replacement of $N=(S=3/2,-3/2)$ by $N=(S=1/2,-1/2)$.
-The spontaneously breaking of the spin pair $S=(1/2,-1/2)$ brings $N(S=1/2)=1$.
+The symmetry breaking of the spin pair $S=(1/2,-1/2)$ due to $h$ brings $N(S=1/2)=1$.

 However, with the temperature further increasing, $M$ drops to $0$ continuously, accompanying the continuous phase transition, and the system enters into the paramagnetic phase.
 Here, the occupation number $N(S=3/2,-3/2)$ increases continuously from $0$.
-A further calculation shows that $N(S=1/2)=N(S=-1/2), N(S=3/2)=N(S=-3/2)$ in the paramagnetic phase, where $N(S=1/2,-1/2)+N(S=3/2,-3/2)\simeq 1$ keeps until the considerable temperature until the equal-weight distribution of all the degree of freedom in the high temperature limit.
-The three critical points read $T_{c_1}=0.123, T_{c_2}=0.366, T_{c_3}=0.685$.
+A further calculation shows that $N(S=1/2)=N(S=-1/2), N(S=3/2)=N(S=-3/2)$ in the paramagnetic phase, where $N(S=1/2,-1/2)+N(S=3/2,-3/2)\simeq 1$ keeps up to the considerable temperature until the equal-weight distribution of all the degree of freedom in the high temperature limit.
+The three critical points read $T_{c_1}=0.096, T_{c_2}=0.306, T_{c_3}=0.685$ successively.

-Reviewing the data about the critical points, we find that the critical temperature for the first phase transition of first order is fixed at $T_{c_1}=0.123$ for the above four cases $S=1,3/2,2,5/2$, and the second one of first order is $T_{c_2}=0.365$ for $S=2$ and $T_{c_2}=0.366$ for $S=5/2$ respectively.
-The location of the first order phase transition is independent of the value of the spin-S. It is wield at first sight, why does it happen?
+Reviewing the data about the critical points, we find that the critical temperature for the 1st first-order phase transition is fixed at $T_{c_1}=0.096$ for the above four cases $S=1,3/2,2,5/2$.
+And the 2nd fist-order phase transition is located at $T_{c_2}=0.305(0.306)$ for $S=2(5/2)$.